 Such challenges in sex may be due to any number of factors including but not limited to:

-Many women who come to see me either individually or as part of a couple often feel like there is something "wrong" with them.
-Even in the face of a physical cause of a sexual challenge I feel it is really important to emphasize that there is NOT something wrong with a woman or her body.
+Many of my clients feel like there is something "wrong" with them when they first come to sex therapy.
+Even in the face of a physical cause of a sexual challenge I feel it is really important to emphasize that there is NOT something wrong with you or your body.

-Usually it is more that there is something wrong with what she or her partner believe about her body or how it should or shouldn't work or respond that is usually the real problem!
+Usually the issue is that there is something wrong with what you or your partner believe about your body or how it should or shouldn't work or respond.
+This is usually the real problem!

-I work with a very useful tool in my sex therapy practice called the Wheel of Consent developed by sex educator and author Betty Martin to help my clients understand how pleasure and desire actually function in a relationship.
+Among numerous other influences such as spirituality, tantra, and holistic healing, I work with a very useful and practical tool in my sex therapy practice called the Wheel of Consent, developed by sex educator and author Betty Martin, to help my clients understand how pleasure and desire actually function in a relationship.

-This simple teaching tool helps shed light on where the trouble spots lie in sex and can help a woman and her partner better understand what needs to be changed, upgraded, or let go of in order to experience more fulfilling intimacy.
+This simple teaching tool helps shed light on where the trouble spots lie in sex and intimacy and can help a couples better understand what needs to be changed, upgraded, or let go of in order to experience more fulfilling intimacy, connection, and sex.

-My emphasis on women's sexuality and my insight into the female sexual experience lends me a unique perspective in working not only with women individually but also with couples as even men.
-(Yes-- I also accept male clients!).
+My emphasis on women's sexuality and my insight into the female sexual experience lends me a unique perspective in working not only individuals but also with couples, and yes, even men.
+(Yes-I also work with male clients!).

 One of the first questions I often get is "How did you decide to become a sex therapist?